The Chosen Vessel

-"The Chosen Vessel" is a dramatic short story by the Australian writer Barbara Baynton, first published in The Bulletin on 12 December 1896.
+"The Chosen Vessel" is a dramatic short story by the Australian writer Barbara Baynton, first published in The Bulletin on 12 December 1896, under the story's original title "The Tramp".
 It recounts the story of an outback woman left alone with her baby in a bush hut as she awaits attack by a swagman who has called there during the day.

-"The Chosen Vessel" originally appeared under the title "The Tramp".
-It was subsequently published in the author's 1902 collection Bush Studies, under the preferred title and with some previously excised scenes restored.
+The story was subsequently published in the author's 1902 collection Bush Studies, under the preferred title and with some previously excised scenes restored.

 Plot summary

 "The Chosen Vessel" is the story of a young mother and baby who are left home alone in the isolating Australian Bush.
 When a swagman stops by one day looking for food, the mother provides him with some.
 He then goes and sets up camp near her home.
 Later that night he returns to the mother's home and begins to break in.
 In the distance the mother hears a horse and runs to try and get help, however the horseman continues on without aiding her.
 The swagman then catches her, resulting in her rape and murder.

 The last part of the story has Peter Hennessey find the woman as he heads to town to vote.
 But he believes the mother to be Virgin Mary and a sign from God that he should change his vote to that of his mother's choice and continues to ride on.
 Later that day he goes and talks to the priest about his vision and the priest tells him what he really saw.